Co-sleeping and human evolution

 Let’s rewind, back to my senior year of college.
 I’m taking a class called “Evolutionary Biology” while deeply healing my first major trauma.
 This class was one of my favorites because it was extremely interesting, and though it mainly focused on animal, plant, and insect evolution, I couldn’t help but find parallels and feel curious about human evolution, especially around our brains and emotions.

 But in my personal life I was experiencing flashbacks, panic attacks, lapses in memory, and intense emotional triggers, all related to a traumatic experience.
 I was intrigued by the way my brain seemed to attempt to protect me from my trauma by keeping me from remembering certain things.
 My scientific mind hypothesized that this was an evolved adaptation.
 Maybe in the distant past, cavemen or humans would go insane and be unable to carry on after extremely traumatic experiences fried their systems and minds.
-So, our minds evolved to protect us from trauma, withholding memories that are too much for us to process.
+So, our minds evolved to protect us from trauma, withholding memories that were too much for us to process.

 Maybe you argue, “Well we’re humans, we’re AbOVe aNiMals.”